 Of course, even in the Golden Age, not everyone could afford such luxuries and the everyday meal of the ordinary Dutchman was a humble affair of grain or legume pottage served with rye bread and beer or water.
 But even the rich had to tighten their belts once Holland's Golden Age came to its end.
 After its heyday in the 17th century, the Netherlands lost many of its colonial possessions to the British in the Anglo-Dutch wars.
 This loss of wealth, coupled with a growing population that put pressure on natural resources, meant that a more frugal approach to food had to be taken.

-The legacy of this is that today many Dutch still take a utilitarian approach to eating: two slices of brown bread, a slice of cheese and a glass of buttermilk is a standard lunch, often eaten on the go, without much ritual or reverence.
+The legacy of this is that today, many Dutch still take a utilitarian approach to food: two slices of brown bread, a slice of cheese and a glass of buttermilk is a standard lunch, often eaten on the go, without much ritual or reverence.

 While it is true that meat and two veg are considered the holy trinity of their cooking, the Dutch have a rather healthy diet compared to some other Western nations.
 Many Dutch meals, like zuurkoolstamppot (sauerkraut and potato mash) and kapucijnerschotel (grey peas with apples and bacon) rely heavily on vegetables and legumes.
 Moreover, Dutch cooking is straight-forward, easy to make, cheap and nutritious.
 It isn't all bad, but there is certainly room to rediscover the imagination and flair that has gone missing.